Zeke-OS/zeke/doc/coding_standards.markdown

 ### File names

-+ `module.c|h`  Any module that implements some functionality
++ `subsys.c|h`  Any module that implements some functionality
-+ `kmodule.c|h` Kernel scope source module that provides some external sycallable functionality
++ `subsys.c|h`  Kernel scope source module that provides some external sycallable functionality
++ `ksubsys.c`   Kernel part of a well known subsystem, for example `ksignal.c`
 + `lowlevel.S`  Assembly source code; Note that capital S for user files as file names ending with small s are reserved for compilation time files

-*Warning:* Assembly sources with small suffix (.s) might be removed by `make clean` as those are considered as automatically generated files.
+*Warning:* Assembly sources with small suffix (.s) will be removed by `make clean` as those are considered as automatically generated files.

 ### Global variables

-Historically there has been both naming conventions in use mixed case with underline between module name and rest of the name and everyting writen small with underlines.
-Third conventions is some very ugly that was inherited from CMSIS which we are now trying to get rid of.
-All new source code should use following naming convention:
+Historically both naming conventions have been used mixed case with underline between module name and rest of the name, and everyting writen small case with underlines.
+Third conventions was some ugly convention inherited from CMSIS, which was somewhat hard to get rid of.
+All new source code must use the following naming convention:

 + `module_feature_name`